samithaj/RBNF/README.md

 # RBNF
-Radial Basis Neural Network  for  Diagnosis of heart disease using Scala Objective
+Radial Basis Neural Network - Classification  for  Diagnosis of heart disease using Scala

-Implement a Radial Basis Neural Network Using Scala.